feifangit/dj-api-auth/README.rst

 Error messages
 ----------------------
 - ``parameter missing``, any of ``apikey``, ``timestamp`` or ``signature`` missing in URL
-- ``timestamp rift xxx``, check your local time and server time.
+- ``time drift xxx``, check your local time and server time.
 You can implement an API to return server time
 - ``entry point not allowed for the API key``, check the assigned API for this API key in ``admin`` site or anywhere else you manage API keys
 - ``signature error``, obviously, signature mismatch